leoAshu/git-essentials/README.md

         // compares staging tree version against repository version of the files (staged/cached) git diff --staged
         git diff --cached

+        // view differences between commits
+        // HEAD can be used instead of the commit id to point to the latest commit git diff <commit_1_id>..<commit_2_id>

         // hit 'q' to exit out of diff view